Tuotanto | Tarkastus | Materiaalit

 • Sponge: Provides the least abrasive cleaning but can introduce thermal shock if used incorrectly, leading to microcracks.

-• Metallic/Inox wool: Excellent for removing oxidation but can wear down the tip’s wettable surface if overused.
+• Brass/Inox wool: Excellent for removing oxidation but can wear down the tip’s wettable surface if overused.

 • Automatic tip cleaners: Fast and effective for heavy oxidation but should be used sparingly to avoid damaging the tip.